parse-community/docs/_includes/defined-schema/options.md

 ## definitions

-You classes definitions stored in an `Array`.
+An array of your Defined Parse Classes.

 ## strict

-You can set the `strict` option to `true` if you want parse-server to delete removed classes from your schemas from your database.
+You can set the `strict` option to `true` if you want Parse Server to delete all Parse Objects when you remove a Defined Parse Class from your `definitions`.
 Data stored in removed classes will be lost.

 `strict` is default to `false`.
-If you often change your schemas be aware that you can have some stale classes in your database.
-You will need to delete these classes manually.
+If you often change your schemas be aware that you will have stale data classes in your database.
+You will need to delete these classes (collection for MongoDB, table for Postgres) manually, through your database CLI/UI.

 ## deleteExtraFields

-You can set the `deleteExtraFields` option to `true` if you parse-server to delete removed a class field from your database.
+You can set the `deleteExtraFields` option to `true` if you want Parse Server to delete a removed Defined Parse Class field from your database.
 Data stored in the removed field will be lost.

 `deleteExtraFields` is default to `false`.
-Be aware that some stale fields could exists in your database.
+Be aware that you will have stale data fields in your database since Parse Server will not delete field data automatically.
 You will need to delete these fields manually.

 ## recreateModifiedFields

-You can set the `recreateModifiedFields` option to `true` if you parse-server to clean field data before parse-server update the field type when you change the type of a field (ie: from `String` to `Number`).
+You can set the `recreateModifiedFields` option to `true` if you want Parse Server to clean field data before Parse Server update the field type when you change the type of a field (ie: from `String` to `Number`).
 Data stored on the modified field will be lost.

 `recreateModifiedFields` is default to `false`.
 Be aware that if you do not perform some data migration, you can result with data type inconsistency on modified field.